Frequently Asked Questions about Online Drivers Ed in Georgia

-As soon as you complete the course, we will send you your certificate of completion for free.
-Regular mail delivery can take up 5-7 days; if you need your certificate sooner, we offer expedited delivery options.
+As soon as you complete the course, we will send you your certificate of completion by email.

 You can go to any Georgia DDS office that issues permits or licenses.
 To find a DDS office near you, please visit the Georgia DDS website.

 Georgia Learners Permit and Drivers License Information

 If you’re at least 17 years of age, you must: